NVIDIA/trt-samples-for-hackathon-cn/cookbook/00-Data/README.md

   + `model/model-trained-no-weight.onnx.weight`: external weight file of model-trained-no-weight.onnx, in ONNX format
   + `model/model-trained-int8-qat.onnx`: an INT8-QAT trained model

-  + `model/model-custom-op.onnx`: a model with only a custom operator
+  + `model/model-custom-op.onnx`: a model with only a customed "AddScalar" operator
   + `model/model-half-mnist.onnx`: a model with the first half of model-trained.onnx
   + `model/model-invalid.onnx`: a model with a devide-zero operator
   + `model/model-redundant.onnx`: a model with redundant shape operators
+  + `model/model-reshape.onnx`: a model with a customeed "MyReshape" operator
   + `model/model-unknown.onnx`: a model with an unknown operator